Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Governance

 **Explanation:**
-"Auditability" is incorrect.
+Auditability is incorrect.
 Auditability refers to the ability to track and review actions.
-"Interoperability" is incorrect.
+Interoperability is incorrect.
 Interoperability refers to systems working across different platforms.
-"Maintenance" is incorrect.
+Maintenance is incorrect.
 Maintenance refers to updating, patching, or repairing systems.
-"Governance" is correct.
+Governance is correct.
 Governance ensures organizational policies, roles, and responsibilities are defined and enforced effectively.

 ---